 All designers, knitting magazine editors, yarn companies, and writers of knitting books need Technical Editors.
 They depend on their tech editors to help them produce error-free patterns and articles that knitters can enjoy knitting and reading.
 In this course, the goal is to help you learn the skills needed to become a knowledgeable and astute technical editor for knitting.
 If you are a Master Knitter, you already have demonstrated that you have mastered advanced knitting skills, and technical editing is one way of applying those skills.
 Certification will mean that you have acquired these necessary skills and can market yourself as a Technical Editor.
 Your name will be listed in Cast On and on Ravelry and will be added to the list of Certified Technical Editors at the TKGA website.
+This course is taught by Sharon Levering, the Editor of Cast On magazine and our K2TOG newsletter.

 Who should take this course?